2021-2022 COVID-19 Frequently Asked Questions

 Q: If my child is tested using a rapid test and receives a negative result, may he/she return to school?

-A: If your child is tested for COVID-19, the test must be a PCR or rapid test administered by a medical professional.
+A: If your child tests negative for COVID-19, the test must be a PCR administered by a medical professional.
 Test results should be sent to the office of the child's school.

 Q: Are all of my children required to quarantine if only one sibling has tested positive in our household?